MicrosoftDocs/power-automate-docs/articles/glossary.md

 ---
 # Power Automate Glossary

-The following terms are commonly used in Power Automate
+The following terms are commonly used in Power Automate.

 ## A